HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 | Gaudi | 1.11.0 | 2.0.1 | Training |

 ## Changelog
+### 1.12.0
+ - Removed support for HMP.
 ### 1.11.0
  - Dynamic Shapes will be enabled by default in future releases.
 It is currently enabled for all models except for ResNet50 LARS in the model training script, which serves as a temporary solution.
- - Enabled using HPU Graphs on Gaudi2.
+ - Enabled using HPU Graphs by default on Gaudi2.
 ### 1.9.0
  - Disabled auto dynamic shape support for Habana devices in ResNet50 LARS.
  - Enabled usage of PyTorch autocast.